DIDSR/DLMO/README.md

 * [**Synthetic defect insertion**](https://github.com/DIDSR/DLMO/tree/main/src/demo3)

-    This script inserts doulet and singlet signals into DDPM generated objects.
+    This script inserts doublet and singlet signals into DDPM generated objects.
 It saves the objects with signals in HDF5 format.

 * [**A simple example of the DLMO framework**](https://github.com/DIDSR/DLMO/tree/main/src/demo4)